 - Trailer Weight – approx. 700 lbs.
 I’ve made an assumption that this boat will use a single axle aluminum trailer since Boston Whalers will often be used in a saltwater setting and aluminum holds up slightly better in saltwater.
 Galvanized steel will be slightly heavier and will require more maintenance around saltwater.

 - Gross Trailer Weight (GTW) – approx. 3,955 lbs.
 GTW is simply the dry weight (including engines) plus gear and fuel weight plus trailer weight.
+Wet weight is that plus a full tank of gas.
 As mentioned above, knowing the GTW is important when deciding if your vehicle is capable of towing your boat.

 Nitro Z19 – Bass Boat